SorrenC/SorrenC/README.md

 ### Hi there 👋
 My name is Sorren Chandra.
 I’m currently majoring in Aerospace Engineering at Arizona State University.
-Feel free to connect with me via LinkedIn
+Feel free to connect with me via LinkedIn.
+Most of the work here focuses on scientific computing in areas of my study.

 ### Education 📚
 Aerospace Engineering B.S.E - Arizona State University